Reptile Youth – Rivers That Run for a Sea That Is Gone

 It is no surprise that they lead the release of Rivers That Run For a Sea That Is Gone with the release of their meaty and floor-filling single JJ, which along with Colours and Structures, is a real highlight of the album.
 As a whole, this record could do with a bit more unity and direction, but there is no track that disappoints, which is a lot to be said, especially for a second album.
 On a side note, if Two Hearts is not a sneaky homage to the Gallifreyan anatomy of Doctor Who, then they really ought to change the name.
 It’s misleading.

-Rivers That Run For a Sea That Is Gone was released on 10th March 2014, for further information or to order the album visit here.
+Rivers That Run for a Sea That Is Gone was released on 10th March 2014.
+For further information or to order the album visit Reptile Youth’s website here.